Millions of Jobs Lost

 27 million jobs will need to be filled over the next 5 years in high-growth sectors like technology, healthcare, and skilled trades.
 Displaced workers need short-term re-training to unlock these opportunities.

-The SkillUp Together Fund will give displaced workers a headstart by covering training costs and supports.
+The SkillUp Together Fund will give displaced workers a headstart by covering up to $1,000 in training costs and supports.
 By funding these scholarships, these grants will go towards unlocking each student’s potential and empowering thousands of Americans to achieve economic mobility.

 workers already on the platform

 committed to date for the Skillup Together Fund

 Workers have already received grants since Feb 2021

 The path to SkillUp is designed to make an immediate impact for displaced workers and students.

 Here’s a quick look through their journey.

 that career choices have shifted and new skills are required to break into a new job or industry.

 the different options that match their needs and apply the skills they already have.